gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm not leaving you!"
 Finner shouted back.

-A hand came down on his shoulder.
+A heavy hand came down on his shoulder.
 "We…
 have to…
 go,"